 I’ve done various studies of violinists and children playing violin in the last three or four years.
 My purpose here was exploratory, as is often the case.
 I draw largely to learn and record, explore and feel what I am seeing.
 Only one painting so far, but there may be more.
 It is a genre I like very much.
 There are fine examples of people playing the violin that go back to the 16th century, at least.
 My main concern was my children, who play this instrument.
 Here they are not in chronological order with the most recent first.
 But you can see when they were done.

 The two drawings above were done over several months. in pieces.
 Some of them were done from life and other parts had to be done from photos.
 Drawings of this kind take a lot of time.
 I can draw things over a period of time, waiting for the subject to get in the right pose and then working partly form refreshed memory.
 There was a teacher in the 1900’s who taught working from memory alone.
-Lecoq de Boisbaudran wrote a book aobut this and taught artists like Lhermitte and Fantin Latour, who did marvelous things using these techniques.
+Lecoq de Boisbaudran wrote a book about this and taught artists like Lhermitte and Fantin Latour, who did marvelous things using these techniques.
 But I cannot work only from memory.
 I have not learned how to do that as well as they yet.
 That is an exacting skill that requires lots of practice.
-So some of these figures had to be done from partially photos.
+So some of these figures had to be done partially from photos.